Cystoscopy is a procedure to see the inside of the bladder and urethra using a telescope.

 Ask your health care provider if you should stop taking any medicines that could thin your blood.

-If the procedure is performed in a hospital or surgery center, make arrangements for someone to take you home afterward.
+If the procedure is done in a hospital or surgery center, you will need to have someone take you home afterward.

 You may feel slight discomfort when the cystoscope is passed through the urethra into the bladder.
 You will feel an uncomfortable, strong need to urinate when your bladder is full.